 It’s Thanksgiving week.
 This is now my 15th Thanksgiving without my father.
 Fifteen years ago, the Saturday before Thanksgiving, my life was irrevocably changed by my father’s traumatic brain injury(TBI).

 He slipped.
 While climbing a ladder.
-He fell less than 10 feet, but just, well, landed badly – on the back of his head.
+He fell less than 10 feet, but just landed on the back of his head.
 The ladder also fell and hit the side of his head.
 Twice.
 Once as it fell, and a second time as it bounced up after hitting the concrete.

-At least that’s what the police figure, given the position of his body and the ladder.
+At least that’s what the police deduced, given the position of his body and the ladder.

 He was clearing the leaves out of the gutter on the back of the house.
 It was an addition, put on long before we moved in when I was six, with a huge picture window looking out into our deep and beautiful backyard.

 Since then, the house has been sold and rebuilt.
 The roof, the patio, the picture window, all of them are gone.
-I can still picture it though.
+I can still picture the space, though.

 There was no blood.